Yuss76A/the-discussion-blog/README.md

 9. Commenting Functionality

 * As a user, I want to comment on posts to express my thoughts and engage in discussions with other users.

+### Admin Stories

+1. User Account Management

+* As an admin, I want to create user accounts so that new users can register and participate in discussions.
+* As an admin, I want to view a list of all user accounts so that I can manage user access and activity.
+* As an admin, I want to disable or delete user accounts so that I can remove users who violate community guidelines or no longer participate.

+2. Post Management

+* As an admin, I want to view all posts on the platform so that I can monitor discussions and ensure they align with community standards.
+* As an admin, I want to delete posts that are inappropriate or violate community guidelines so that I can maintain a respectful discussion environment.
+* As an admin, I want to edit posts to correct any misinformation or update content when necessary.

+3. Comment Management

+* As an admin, I want to view all comments made on posts so that I can ensure discussions remain constructive.
+* As an admin, I want to delete comments that are offensive or inappropriate to keep the platform safe for users.
+* As an admin, I want to manage reported comments or posts that users flag to investigate and take appropriate action.

+4. Moderation Tools

+* As an admin, I want to receive notifications about user reports on posts or comments so that I can respond promptly and uphold community standards.
+* As an admin, I want to ban users for repeat offenses to protect the community from disruptive behavior.